cvdlab/LinearAlgebraicRepresentation.jl/CAGD.jl/docs/src/planar_arrangement.md

 	return V,EV
 end
 ```
-The function `arrangement2D` produces, via `fragmentlines` a new set of smaller segments, split at intersection points outside of vertices.
+The function `arrangement2D` produces, via `fragmentlines`, a new set of smaller segments, split at intersection points outside of vertices.
 This one is now a planar graph, whatever is the input.
 The function `biconnectedComponent` returns the pair `U,EVs`, to report all graph biconnected components.
-The 2D arrangement, or better its arrays af 2-cells and boundary 1-cells`(V,FVs,EVs)  is finally computed by `Lar.arrange2D`.
+The 2D arrangement, or better its arrays af 2-cells and boundary 1-cells `(V,FVs,EVs)`  is finally computed by the `Lar.arrange2D` function.

 ```
 function arrangement2D(V,EV)